Hof's Hut

-Hof's Hut is a southern California home-style eatery and 1950s coffee shop-style restaurant chain that specializes in comfort foods and baked goods such as pies.
+Hof's Hut is a home-style eatery and 1950s coffee shop-style regional restaurant chain in the Los Angeles Area that specializes in comfort foods and baked goods such as pies.
 It is considered a cultural landmark and was founded by Harold Hofman in 1951.
-It is headquartered in Signal Hill, California.
-As of March 2023, the company operates 3 locations in California.
+The company is headquartered in Signal Hill, and operates locations in Long Beach, Seal Beach, and Torrance.

 History

 Hofman started out with a burger stand on the beach in the 1940s at 5th Place in Long Beach serving "Hofburgers" for 15 cents.
 The first Hof's Hut opened on September 16, 1951, in Belmont Shore by Harold Hofman, the same day his son and current owner Craig Hofman was born.

 In 1975 the chain opened its 9th restaurant, and in 1993 the chain introduced vegetarian burgers.